 By far one of the most heartwarming moments of my life was visiting our next destination in Borneo.

 Very interesting indeed, but the piéce de resistance is definitely all about the Orangutans.
 After walking along the jungle path with monkeys playing in the trees, we come out to the feeding platform.
-Every day, the orangutans can choose to come back for a hearty meal of fruit and vitamin milk.
+Every day, the orangutans can choose to come back for a hearty meal of fruit and vitamin milk during their feeding time.

 Uncle Tans Jungle Safari is a Borneo Institution.